thosgood/this-weeks-finds/markdown/151-200/week159.md

                        /
                       /

 also gives rise to all the division algebras!
-(Here I\'ve drawn the usual picture of a spinor particle and a spinor antiparticle annihilating to form a vector boson: this is a physics application of the map m.)
+(Here I've drawn the usual picture of a spinor particle and a spinor antiparticle annihilating to form a vector boson: this is a physics application of the map m.)